drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

 | 17    | 16,000     | Healmore     |
 | 18    | 19,000     | ---          |

-**NOTE: Time starts after name (Gyre) is selected, and enter hit.**
+**NOTE: Time starts after name (DRsh) is selected, and enter hit.**

 ## Pixie Flute (Split 1)

-  * Name your character Gyre for stat manipulation towards more strength.
+  * [Name][Naming Information] your character Gyre for stat manipulation towards more strength and HP.
+Take a look at the name guide to modify the name to your liking if you wish.
   * Grab the first 3 chests, and the pot downstairs to the right.
   * Enter the town to the right of the castle.
   * Weapons Shop - Club